mingfang/terraform-provider-k8s/site/k8s_batch_v1beta1_cron_job/README.md

 ######  TypeInt

 Optional: mode bits to use on this file, must be a value between 0 and 0777.
 If not specified, the volume defaultMode will be used.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
 #### path

 ###### Required •  TypeString

+The relative path of the file to map the key to.
+May not be an absolute path.
+May not contain the path element '..'.
+May not start with the string '..'.
+#### optional

+######  TypeBool

+Specify whether the Secret or it's keys must be defined
+#### secret_name

+######  TypeString

+Name of the secret in the pod's namespace to use.
+More info: https://kubernetes.io/docs/concepts/storage/volumes#secret
+## storageos

+StorageOS represents a StorageOS volume attached and mounted on Kubernetes nodes.

+#### fstype

+######  TypeString

+Filesystem type to mount.
+Must be a filesystem type supported by the host operating system.
+Ex. "ext4", "xfs", "ntfs".
+Implicitly inferred to be "ext4" if unspecified.
+#### read_only

+######  TypeBool

+Defaults to false (read/write).
+ReadOnly here will force the ReadOnly setting in VolumeMounts.
+## secret_ref

+SecretRef specifies the secret to use for obtaining the StorageOS API credentials.
+If not specified, default values will be attempted.

+#### name

+######  TypeString

+Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+#### volume_name

+######  TypeString

+VolumeName is the human-readable name of the StorageOS volume.
+Volume names are only unique within a namespace.
+#### volume_namespace

+######  TypeString

+VolumeNamespace specifies the scope of the volume within StorageOS.
+If no namespace is specified then the Pod's namespace will be used.
+This allows the Kubernetes name scoping to be mirrored within StorageOS for tighter integration.
+Set VolumeName to any name to override the default behaviour.
+Set to "default" if you are not using namespaces within StorageOS.
+Namespaces that do not pre-exist within StorageOS will be created.
+## vsphere_volume

+VsphereVolume represents a vSphere volume attached and mounted on kubelets host machine

+#### fstype

+######  TypeString

+Filesystem type to mount.
+Must be a filesystem type supported by the host operating system.
+Ex. "ext4", "xfs", "ntfs".
+Implicitly inferred to be "ext4" if unspecified.
+#### storage_policy_id

+######  TypeString

+Storage Policy Based Management (SPBM) profile ID associated with the StoragePolicyName.
+#### storage_policy_name

+######  TypeString

+Storage Policy Based Management (SPBM) profile name.
+#### volume_path

+###### Required •  TypeString

+Path that identifies vSphere volume vmdk
+#### ttl_seconds_after_finished

+######  TypeInt

+ttlSecondsAfterFinished limits the lifetime of a Job that has finished execution (either Complete or Failed).
+If this field is set, ttlSecondsAfterFinished after the Job finishes, it is eligible to be automatically deleted.
+When the Job is being deleted, its lifecycle guarantees (e.g. finalizers) will be honored.
+If this field is unset, the Job won't be automatically deleted.
+If this field is set to zero, the Job becomes eligible to be deleted immediately after it finishes.
+This field is alpha-level and is only honored by servers that enable the TTLAfterFinished feature.
+#### schedule

+###### Required •  TypeString

+The schedule in Cron format, see https://en.wikipedia.org/wiki/Cron.
+#### starting_deadline_seconds

+######  TypeInt

+Optional deadline in seconds for starting the job if it misses scheduled time for any reason.
+Missed jobs executions will be counted as failed ones.
+#### successful_jobs_history_limit

+######  TypeInt

+The number of successful finished jobs to retain.
+This is a pointer to distinguish between explicit zero and not specified.
+Defaults to 3.
+#### suspend

+######  TypeBool

+This flag tells the controller to suspend subsequent executions, it does not apply to already started executions.
+Defaults to false.hat affect the file mode, like fsGroup, and the result can be other mode bits set.
+#### path

+###### Required •  TypeString